mcguffin/mcguffin-more-privacy-options/readme.txt

 * Will this plugin also protect feeds?
 Yes.
 * Will this plugin protect uploaded files and images?
 No.
+* Will this plugin redirect to a custom signup page or login page?
+Yes I've added support for filters to the login_url and wp_signup_location.
+I've included a couple of sample functions of these hooks in the plugin's comment section in the plugin code.

 == Screenshots ==